thomas-touhey/kaquel/docs/formats/kql.rst

 a full text query language that resolves into ElasticSearch queries.
 It follows the `Kuery grammar`_.

-Kaquel only supports parsing with KQL, in the form of its :py:func:`parse_kql` function.
+Kaquel supports both parsing and rendering with KQL, in the form of its :py:func:`parse_kql` and :py:func:`render_as_kql` functions.

 .. _Kibana Query Language:
     https://www.elastic.co/guide/en/kibana/current/kuery-query.html